Datta-Sawant/Student_Marks_Prediction_Project/README.md

 7. Deploy Model

 At the end after building our model we will test that what will be predicted score if a student study for ? hrs in a day.

+- This Web App is deployed to cloud (AWS EC2) where it can be accesssed.
+Running last command above will prompt that server is running on port 8000 i.e. http://ec2-13-234-136-185.ap-south-1.compute.amazonaws.com:8000/ Now just load your cloud url in browser (for me it was ), website will open but it will not work unless I run this app's server in virtual OS Ubuntu.